 While each state has its own rules and regulations regarding Medicaid eligibility, the basics are the same across the country.
 Here are the basics of the Medicaid spend down program and how it may help you qualify for Medicaid.

 First of all, let’s discuss what Medicaid does.
 Medicaid

-is a state and federally funded health insurance program serving low income families and individuals and those in critical need for medical care.
-Medicaid covers over 72.5 million Americans including seniors, disabled individuals, children, parents, and pregnant women.
-Disabled individuals and those age 65 and older are not
+is a state- and federally-funded program that provides health insurance for low-income families, individuals, and those in critical need of medical care.
+Medicaid covers over 86 million Americans, including seniors, disabled individuals, children, parents, and pregnant women.

 What does “spend down” mean?

 In order to qualify for Medicaid’s medically needy program, you must decrease your assets to the allowable limit (usually less than $2,000).
 This process of decreasing your assets to get long-term care coverage is called spending

 spending down is done by paying for nursing home care expenses out of pocket until your assets have dwindled to the allowable limit.